Here are our tips on how to pass your Professional Synoptic assessment successfully:

 Answering the question

-It might sound obvious, but make sure you are actually answering the question.
+It might sound obvious, but make sure you are actually answering the question in the professional synoptic exam.
 Too often we see students losing marks because they aren’t giving the marker what they have asked for.
-For example, a common mistake we have come across is students writing about what a company should do to turn around the business’s performance to meet the budget, when the question asked them to assess the validity of the budget and the assumption behind it!
+For example, a common mistake we have come across is students writing about what a company should do to turn around the business’s performance to meet the budget.
+When in fact, the question asked them to assess the validity of the budget and the assumption behind it!

 Some tips on how to avoid this mistake are: